StockSharp/doc/en/topics/api/connectors/crypto_exchanges/gdax/configuration_gdax.md

-﻿> [!NOTE]
+> [!CAUTION]
-> GDAX has been renamed to Coinbase Pro, and later to Coinbase Advanced Trade.
-This documentation is preserved for historical reference.
+> **The GDAX service is no longer available.
+Its successor, Coinbase Pro, has also been discontinued; use the current Coinbase connector for Coinbase.
+This connector does not work; the documentation is retained for reference only.**

 # Configuration GDAX